windytan/slowrx/README.md

 * Support for a multitude of modes (see `modespec.c` for a list)
 * Detect frequency-shifted signals – no need to fine-tune the radio
-* Automatic slant correction (compensation for sound card clock error)
+* Automatic slant correction (compensation for sound card clock error), also manual adjustments are simple
 * Adaptive noise reduction
 * Decode digital FSK ID
 * Save received pictures as PNG